vidformer - Video Data Transformation

 • So it can access videos in a bunch of storage services

-• Implements some filters using OpenCV
+• Implements filters using OpenCV

 Built-in Filters